Swiss military aircraft serials

 In Switzerland, to identify individual aircraft, all military aircraft are allocated and display a serial number.

 History

 Pre Air Force Years to 1915

 From 1900 to 1915 the Swiss Military had artillery observation balloons.

-The balloons were usually referred to by a name, for example Vagabond, Bise, hair dryer, etc. The numbering of the balloon corps was autonomous and had nothing to do with the numbers of Fliegerabteilung (Air Force).
+The balloons were usually referred to by a name, for example Vagabond, Bise, Föhn, etc. The numbering of the balloon corps was autonomous and had nothing to do with the numbers of Fliegerabteilung (Air Force).
 The Balloons had the serials from 1 to 20.

 The Swiss Air Force was founded in 1914.
 The first Aircraft started with the serials 21, 22, 23, ..
 In 1915 the Balloons get the prefix "K".